vprusso/toqito/README.md

 ## Using

-The documentation for `toqito`, along with specific examples of usage are provided on the
+The documentation for `toqito`, along with specific examples and tutorials of usage are provided on the
 [documentation page](https://toqito.readthedocs.io/en/latest/).

 ## Testing